leighton-digital/eventnet/README.md

 import { EventNetClient } from "@leighton-digital/event-net";
 ```

 The EventNet client expects your `prefix` from the CDK construct to be passed in as `'--stack=my-service-dev'`.
-This corresponds to the Cloud Formation stack name produced by CDK. i.e:
+This corresponds to the Cloud Formation stack name produced by CDK. i.e.:

 `yarn test:int --stack=my-stack-name-dev --all --runInBand`

-_Why did we choose this?_ Because we also use [sls-test-tools](https://github.com/aleios-cloud/sls-test-tools) heavily in our test suites, and we didn't want to create another mechanism for bootstrapping our test suite.
+_Why did we choose this?_ Because we also heavily use [sls-test-tools](https://github.com/aleios-cloud/sls-test-tools) in our test suites, we didn't want to create another mechanism for bootstrapping our test suite.

-You can now use the client in your tests:
+If you are using multiple Event Buses, we strongly recommend basing the names from the stackName as it is easier to reproduce.

 ### Event Producer Example - Perform Action and Collect Events